Last Updated on February 10, 2023 by Matt

 Always wear a helmet, that is non-negotiable!
 Wear as much other protective gear as you can.

-Check out the full electric scooter safety guide to find out how to always avoid injuries and accidents, or the helmets guide to see how to pick the perfect helmet for your needs and budget.
+Check out the full electric scooter safety guide to find out how to always avoid injuries and accidents, or the helmet guide to see how to pick the perfect helmet for your needs and budget.

 If you’re right-handed, your right foot will be on the front, pointing to the front and maybe slightly to the left.
 Your left foot will be on the back, pointing either completely to the left or a bit diagonally to the left.
 This is also known as the “skateboard” or the “surfboard” stance, and it’s the optimal way to control your scooter with minimal effort.

-The distance between your feet will depend on the length of the deck, but it will usually be around shoulder-width.
+The distance between your feet will depend on the length of the deck, but it will usually be around shoulder width.

 If you are left-handed, well… you will be swimming against the current here, but I guess you’re already used to that, living in a world made for right-handed people.
 Still, you may be in luck, as some models do come ready-made for left-handed people, with the throttle on the left and the brakes on the right.
-Obviously, the feet description above applies in reverse for you, but you probably already knew that as well.

 Steer with your feet (and your entire body)